• Skip to primary navigation

 Storage

-Fridge: Let crepes cool completely.
-Transfer to a container, stacking them on top of each other.
-Cover with a lid and save in the fridge for 3-4 days.
+Fridge: Let the crepes cool to room temperature, then transfer them to an airtight container and save them in the fridge for 5-6 days.

 To reheat